 Created by the Office of Research on Women's Health (ORWH), the Building Interdisciplinary Research Careers in Women's Health (BIRCWH, pronounced "birch") is a mentored career-development program designed to connect junior faculty, known as BIRCWH Scholars, to senior faculty with shared interest in women's health and sex differences research.
-Since the program was created in 2000, 88 grants to 44 institutions supporting more than 700 junior faculty have been part of the BIRCWH career development training from ORWH and its partners among the NIH institutes and centers.
-For Fiscal Year 2021, there are 19 active BIRCWH programs (listed below).
+Since the program was created in 2000, more than 700 junior faculty have been part of the BIRCWH career development training from ORWH and its partners among the NIH institutes and centers.
+For the Fiscal Year 2022, there are 19 active BIRCWH programs.
 ORWH and the NIH Institutes and Centers contribute over $10 million per year to support this career development program.

-For further information, visit the Career Development page.
+For further information on the program, visit the Career Development page about BIRCWH.

 2022 Active BIRCWH Programs